TBozz35/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line: This file write a script that duplicates the last line of the file iacta.
 10. No more javascript: This file write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Make Directories: This file rite a script that counts the number of directories and sub-directories in the current directory.
+12. What’s new: This file create a script that displays the 10 newest files in the current directory.